aymennegadi/Classification/README.md

 # Machine Learning Classification

-Welcome to this repository, which contains the complete **LaTeX source code**, generated PDF, and supporting files for a structured introduction to **Machine Learning Classification**.
+Welcome to this repository, which contains the complete **LaTeX source code**, generated PDFs, and supporting files for learning **Machine Learning Classification** from the fundamentals to classical classification algorithms.

 ## Chapters Included